harshitjain17/JobAssist-AI/README.md

 ## 🌍 Responsible AI

 We’re committed to ethical AI.
-For a detailed look at how JobAssist AI upholds responsible AI principles, check out our [Responsible AI Impact Assessment](docs/Microsoft-RAI-Impact-Assessment-JobAssistAI.pdf).
+For a detailed look at how JobAssistAI upholds responsible AI principles, check out our [Responsible AI Impact Assessment](docs/Microsoft-RAI-Impact-Assessment-JobAssistAI.pdf).

 ---